pyscript/docs/docs/developers.md

 2. Update the [`version.json`](https://github.com/pyscript/pyscript.net/blob/main/version.json)
    file to a JSON string containing the new calver.

-Bundle these changes into a single PR, to be reviewed and approved by someone else.
+Bundle these changes into a single PRi (named in the same way as the PR for PyScript's docs), to be reviewed and approved by someone else.
 [This pull request](https://github.com/pyscript/pyscript.net/pull/104/changes)
 is a good historical example of the changes described above.